toa-io/toa/NOTES.md

 ### Debug Integration Tests
 Path `integration` is not included in jest `roots` by default.
-To run them with your debugger, you should pass `--roots runtime connectors integration` option to jest cli.
+To run them with your debugger, you should pass `--roots runtime connectors systems integration` option to jest cli.

 For example, if you're using WebStorm, set CLI Options for Jest Template as `--roots core connectors integration`